Bartapapa/legend/docs/pages/base-rules.md

 *  <u><b>Grace.</b></u> This is agility, quickness and reactivity.
 Generally used to run across tightropes, play the piano, and ride beasts.
 *  <u><b>Wit.</b></u> This is knowledge, perception and charm.
 Generally used to sense when being observed, compel a guard dog to look the other way or know about something.

-<b>Hit Protection</b> is the amount of damage a character can take before falling unconscious.
+<b>Hit Protection</b> is the amount of damage a character can take before starting to get seriously wounded.
+Any damage you take when you have 0 HP is deducted from your Might as <b>Ability damage</b>.
+If this happens, you must roll Might - on a success, your character can still fight.
+Otherwise, they receive a <b>Wound</b> (which takes up an Inventory slot), and they are <b>Incapacitated</b> until tended to be a friend and they take at least a nap.
 <b>Armor</b> is the amount of damage that is reduced when you get hit by swords, claws, teeth and arrows, but not from explosions, falling, poison clouds and the like.
 </details>